Tom's Guide Verdict

 If you like the idea of using the S Pen as a pseudo-magic wand, there's Air Actions.
-This S Pen feature lets you do things like change modes in the camera app by waving the stylus from side to side, or zooming in on a subject by drawing a small circle in the air.
-It's fun to try, but I'm not sure how often I'd use it.
+This S Pen feature lets you do things like change modes in the camera app by waving the stylus from side to side while pressing the button, or zooming in on a subject by drawing a small circle in the air.

 With AR Doodle, Galaxy Note 10 users can draw right on top of people in the camera view, and whatever you draw will follow that person as they move around the frame.
 It could be fun at parties.